GIXLabs/SAndC/Lab7/README.md

    For more details, please see [Wikipedia – Photoplethysmogram](<https://en.wikipedia.org/wiki/Photoplethysmogram#:~:text=A%20photoplethysmogram%20(PPG)%20is%20an,measures%20changes%20in%20light%20absorption.>).

-   - Below are images showing and ICU monitor where "Pleth" is PPG data as well as a pulse oximeter used at the UW Mexical Center.
+   - Below are images showing and ICU monitor where "Pleth" is PPG data as well as a pulse oximeter used at the UW Medical Center.

       ![ICU Monitor](https://www.cardiacdirect.com/wp-content/uploads/2021/06/patient-monitor-screen.png)